irinaexzellent/AGING_METAL_PROJECT/README.md

 # ABOUT PROJECT

 The project is under development.
+Implemented in the project:
-Dynamic creation of tables is implemented
+1. dynamic creation of tables and output using DataTables
+2. dynamic generation of data addition forms.

 # TECHNOLOGIES USED

-Python, Django, HTML, CSS
+Python, Django, jQuery, HTML, CSS

 # How to start a project: